Write the equality and two conversion factors, and identify the n... | Channels for Pearson+

 Conversion Factors

 Conversion factors are ratios that express how many of one unit are equal to another unit.
-They are essential in chemistry for converting measurements from one unit to another, such as milligrams to grams or milliliters to liters.
-In this context, the conversion factors can be derived from the equality given in the problem, allowing for accurate unit conversions.
+They are used to convert measurements from one unit to another while maintaining the same quantity.
+For example, to convert micrograms to milligrams, one would use the conversion factor of 1 mg = 1000 mcg.

 Recommended video: